8 Tipps für umweltschonendes Waschen - washo.ch

 1. Use wash bags and reduce microplastics

-You can significantly reduce the amount of microplastics in your water by using a wash bag or washing machine filter.
+You can significantly reduce the amount of microplastics in water by using a washing bag or washing machine filter.
 This is because the microplastic particles that are released from clothing during washing, especially from synthetic fibers such as polyester or nylon, are collected and do not end up in the environment in the first place.
 Instead of putting the laundry straight into the drum, simply put it in the bag first and hop in the washing machine.

 1. How important is the tumbler to you?

 The biggest energy guzzler when washing is the tumble dryer.
 So if you want to wash sustainably, you should use the familiar washing line or a clothes horse.
-If you can't manage without a tumble dryer after all, natural energy savers such asB. the Washo Natur Tumbler Balls, the drying time is at least significantly reduced, thus saving valuable resources.
+If you can't manage without a tumble dryer, natural energy savers such as the Washo Natural Tumbler Balls, can at least significantly reduce the drying time and thus save valuable resources.
 Simply put the natural sheep's wool balls in the tumbler with the laundry and you've already saved energy and money.

 1. Core soap against stubborn stains